JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 set about the long process of making all of our code thread-safe.
 Yichao Yu put in some particularly impressive work on the garbage collector and thread-local-storage performance.
-Kiran Pamnany (of Intel) designed some basic infrastructure for scheduling multiple threads and managing atomic datastructures. running multiple threads.
+Kiran Pamnany (of Intel) designed some basic infrastructure for scheduling multiple threads and managing atomic datastructures.

-In version 0.5 about two years later, we released the `@threads for` macro with "experimental" status which could handle simple parallel loops running on all cores. which provides simple parallel loops.
+In version 0.5 about two years later, we released the `@threads for` macro with "experimental" status which could handle simple parallel loops running on all cores.
 Even though that wasn't the final design we wanted, it did two important jobs: it let Julia programmers start taking advantage of multiple cores, and provided test cases to shake out thread-related bugs in our runtime.
-`@threads` had some huge limitations, however.
+That initial `@threads` had some huge limitations, however:
 `@threads` loops could not be nested: if the functions they called used `@threads` recursively, those inner loops would only occupy the CPU that called them.
 It was also incompatible with our `Task` and I/O system: you couldn't do any I/O or